ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Mac_ pedals home as fast as he can, the events of the evening still fresh in his mind.
 When he arrives, he sees _Dallas_ outside, watching the bird feeder sway with the wind.

-Without hesitation, _Mac_ runs to him and gives him a tight hug.
+Without hesitation, _Mac_ runs to him and gives him a hug.

 Dallas turns toward his son.
 And for a moment embrace - whilst doing so - they both hear the strange sound together--carried on the wind from the direction of the beach.
 Dallas looks out into the darkness, his concern growing._

 ## Scene 24: INT.
 NEW HOUSE - DINING ROOM - NIGHT

 _Dallas_ and _Mac_ sit down on their couch for dinner.
-Tension still lingers in the air, and they eat quietly.
+Tension lingers, and they eat quietly.
 The distant sounds of the night mix with the clatter of utensils, adding to the growing sense of unease.

-On the TV is the _WEATHERMAN_ - the same weatherman that was out the day before.
-He's talking about a hurricane that is quickly making its case, and how it is hurricane season.
+On the TV is the _WEATHERMAN_ - talking about how some hurricane quickly making headway along the southern coast, and how it is hurricane season.
 He urges viewers to be on the lookout.

 **FADE OUT.**

 # WEDNESDAY

+## Scene 25a EXT.
+Outside Morning

+Dallas and Mac walk there dog.
+They walk it by a patch of grass - tall grass - and Dallas looks off into the distance - Mac watches his gaze - and soon does the Dog - the latter too now staring at the great no where - beneath the tall grass.

 ## Scene 25: EXT.
 DRIVEWAY - EVENING